Skip to main content

 What is the MSHA Alliance Program?

-MSHA's Alliance program enables organizations committed to mine safety and health to collaborate with MSHA to prevent injuries, illnesses and fatalities in the workplace.
+MSHA's Alliance program enables organizations committed to mine safety and health to collaborate with MSHA to prevent injuries and illnesses in the workplace.
 MSHA and its allies work together to reach out to, educate, and lead the nation's mine operators and miners in improving and advancing mine safety and health.
-Alliances are formed by MSHA senior headquarters staff after initial discussions with an organization interested in collaborating with MSHA.
-MSHA's Alliance program is national in scope.
+Alliances are formed by MSHA headquarters senior staff after initial discussions with an organization interested in collaborating with MSHA.

 Why participate in an Alliance?